 $6,000 - $5,400 = $600.
 You’ve made a capital gain of $600 and you’d pay Capital Gains Tax on this.

-To make matters more complicated, you’ll only be ‘earning’ crypto when you’re seen to be gaining more assets of a monetary value.
-This matters because some DeFi apps have changed the way you ‘earn’ through liquidity pools.
+To make matters more complicated, you’ll only be ‘earning’ crypto when you’re seen to be earning new coins or tokens.
+This matters because most DeFi apps have changed the way you ‘earn’ through liquidity pools.

 In these instances, you might not be seen to be earning an income.
 After all, you’re not getting any new tokens or coins.
-Your assets are the same.
-It’s only when you remove your assets from the pool and exchange your token back that you’ll have made anything.
-There is no specific tax guidance on these transactions yet - but there is an argument that this would be more akin to a swap of crypto and therefore subject to Capital Gains Tax, not Income Tax.
+Instead, you may have triggered a Capital Gains Tax event when you added and removed your tokens, exchanging them for LP tokens.
+This could be viewed as more akin to a crypto to crypto swap, which in most countries is subject to Capital Gains Tax, not Income Tax.

 You should speak to an experienced accountant for more advice on how to report these transactions to your tax authority.
-You can also look for more specific advice for crypto tax in your country in our crypto tax guides.
+You can also look for more specific advice on DeFi taxes in your country in our crypto tax guides.

 Koinly makes crypto taxes simple, including any crypto interest taxes.
 All you need to do is import your crypto transactions, including any transactions relating to crypto interest.
 We support a huge variety of centralized exchanges, wallets and blockchains to make this easy for our users.